bielcardona/OTSun/doc/intro.rst

 Introduction
 ============

-The python package ``otsun`` is composed by different modules, some of them collecting helper functions that implement both mathematical and optical methods, and other ones built around each of the main classes that define the functionality of the package.
+The python package OTSun (imported as ``otsun``) is composed by different modules, some of them collecting helper functions that implement both mathematical and optical methods, and other ones built around each of the main classes that define the functionality of the package.
 To ease the reading of this section, where we shall be dealing with classes and instances of those classes, whenever a class (say ``Scene`` or ``LightSource``) is considered, the downcase version of their identifiers (``scene`` and ``light_source`` in our example) will indicate instances of those variables.

-A typical use of the package involves the creation of an ``experiment``, which specifies the solar optics experiment to be run, defined by certain data that includes an ``scene`` and a ``light_source``.
+A typical use of the package involves the creation of an ``experiment``, which specifies the solar optics experiment to be run, defined by certain data that includes a ``scene`` and a ``light_source``.
 The ``scene`` holds the data of all the different objects that interact with light rays, included in a FreeCAD document, and where each of them has associated a ``material`` describing its optical behaviour.
+Eventually, some objects may have movements, implemented by a ``multi_tracking``, and in such a case these elements will be moved to maximize the absorbed energy.
 When the experiment is run, the ``light_source`` creates ``ray``\ s, which interact with the scene until they either leave the scene or are absorbed, and in this last case the collected energy (among other data) is stored for future analysis.

 We comment now the main classes that have been implemented, together with its basic functionality.
-The complete documentation of the API can be found in `ReadTheDocs <https://otsun.readthedocs.io>`_.
+The complete documentation of the API can be found at `ReadTheDocs <https://otsun.readthedocs.io>`_.

 The ``Experiment`` class
 ------------------------